tea2x/quantum-purse/README.md

 - For a smooth experience, ensure your PEERS value is greater than 0 and sync status to be ~100% before making any transaction.
 - In case you notice that sync percentage grows very slowly for some reason e.g after creating Quantum Purse wallet without internet, please set `starting block` to skip blocks that have none transaction.
 Go to Settings -> Accounts -> 3 dots menu to set starting blocks.
 - One new account starts syncing at block 0 will make other accounts sync to wait until this account catches up.
 Provide starting blocks properly for a smooth experience.

+## CCC

+Quantum Purse integrates [CCC](https://github.com/ckb-devrel/ccc) as its main CKB off-chain engine for e.g. transaction building.
+But in order to ensure light-client-js compatibility with CCC temporarily, Quantum Purse has to use a [fork from CCC](https://www.npmjs.com/package/ckb-ccc-core-light-client-js-patch).
+This fork is fairly simple and will be suspended in the future.

 ## Wallet recovery